 This is a portion of a model of Tikal which stands at the entrance to the site

-It shows the Pyramid of the Lost World in relation to the three small sighting temples to the east used to view the rising sun at the spring solstice (north building), the equinox (center building), and the winter solstice (south building).
+This model shows the Pyramid of the Lost World in relation to the three small sighting temples to the east used to view the rising sun at the spring solstice (north building), the equinox (center building), and the winter solstice (south building).
 This configuration is called an E-Group, and was first identified and named after such a structure at the neighboring site of Uaxactun.

 "This configuration grew in size over the years, with the small western platform finally becoming the Lost World Pyramid itself, a giant pyramid some 32 m high, square in plan with stairways on the four sides.